The Raven (1935 film): Home media

 The film was released on DVD in 2005 as part of the set "The Bela Lugosi Collection", along with Murders in the Rue Morgue (1932), The Black Cat (1934), The Invisible Ray (1936), and Black Friday (1940).
 In 2013, Altitude Film Entertainment licensed the film from Hollywood Classics (on behalf of Universal Pictures) to release the film on DVD in the UK.
-Eureka Entertainment released the film on Blu-ray in July 2020 as part of their Masters of Cinema collection in the "Three Edgar Allan Poe Adaptations Starring Bela Lugosi" set, which also included Murders in the Rue Morgue and The Black Cat.
+In 2019, in the U.S., Shout Factory released it on Blu-ray as part of its Universal Horror Collection: Volume 1 along with The Black Cat, The Invisible Ray, and Black Friday.
+Eureka Entertainment released the film on Blu-ray in July 2020 as part of its Masters of Cinema collection in the "Three Edgar Allan Poe Adaptations Starring Bela Lugosi" set, which also includes Murders in the Rue Morgue and The Black Cat.

 Critical reception

 A contemporary review in The New York Times written by Frank S. Nugent declared that "[i]f The Raven is the best that Universal can do with one of the greatest horror story writers of all time, then it had better toss away the other two books in its library and stick to the pulpies for plot material".
 Thornton Delehanty of The New York Evening Post had a similar reaction, stating that the film "has no more bearing on the original source than a stuffed bird has to an elephant".

 Decades after the film's release, the authors of the book Universal Horrors stated that "few of the vintage Universal shock classics (with the exception of Dracula) have sustained as many brickbats as this ill-conceived film", noting that Karloff was miscast and remarking on the undistinguished quality of the writing and direction.